franklynwang/quick-sketches/README.md

 We include a Python Package that contains Python bindings to a C++ library to calculate the results of the count-min sketch and count-sketches.

-NOTE: this only works on Mac in our current version.

 First, you will need pybind11, so run

 `pip install pybind11`